OpenDSA/OpenDSA/RST/source/Development/ExternalSort.rst

 maximum efficiency.

-The external Mergesort algorithm just described requires that
-\(\log n\) passes be made to sort a file of \(n\) records.
+The external Mergesort algorithm just described requires that :math:`\log n` passes be made to sort a file of :math:`n` records.
-Thus, each record must be read from disk and written to disk \(\log n\) times.
+Thus, each record must be read from disk and written to disk :math:`\log n` times.
 The number of passes can be significantly reduced by observing that it is not necessary to use Mergesort on small runs.
 A simple modification is to read in a block of data, sort it in memory (perhaps using Quicksort), and then output it as a single sorted run.

-\begin{example}
+.. topic:: Example

    Assume that we have blocks of size 4KB, and records are eight bytes with four bytes of data and a 4-byte key.
    Thus, each block contains 512~records.
-Standard Mergesort would require nine passes to generate runs of 512~records, whereas processing each block as a unit can be done in one pass with an internal sort.
+   Standard Mergesort would require nine passes to generate runs of 512 records, whereas processing each block as a unit can be done in one pass with an internal sort.
    These runs can then be merged by Mergesort.
-Standard Mergesort requires eighteen passes to process 256K~records.
+   Standard Mergesort requires eighteen passes to process 256K records.
-Using an internal sort to create initial runs of 512~records reduces this to one initial pass to create the runs and nine merge passes to put them all together, approximately half as many passes.
+   Using an internal sort to create initial runs of 512 records reduces this to one initial pass to create the runs and nine merge passes to put them all together, approximately half as many passes.
-\end{example}

-We can extend this concept to improve performance even further.\index{block}
+We can extend this concept to improve performance even further.
 Available main memory is usually much more than one block in size.
 If we process larger initial runs, then the number of passes required by Mergesort is further reduced.